Maurice-Schurink/xdss-academy-challenges/README.md

 ## Notes
 * The idea is to write good code which theoretically could be used for future deployments.
 * This project is about training, not just results.
-* Work with branches, not on the master in Github.
 * Use Python, in a virtual environment, conda or pipenv, and [Jupyter](http://jupyter.org/).
 * Always start by splitting the data into three parts: *train*, *validations* and *test*.
 You can use the *test* dataset **only once!** to prevent overfitting.
 * The example code already have issues in it - good luck!
+* Work with branches, not on the master in Github.
-* Try to commit every atomic change to github, instead of big uploads of a lot of code.
+* Try to commit every atomic change to GitHub, instead of big uploads of a lot of code.